 The centerpiece of our garden, this prized collection features more than 1,000 roses and 150 cultivars.
-It’s a truly majestic garden displaying the many styles of growing roses and it most certainly draws a crowd.
+It’s a truly majestic display of the many styles of growing roses and it most certainly draws a crowd.

 For our visitors, the Cowden Rose Garden (named for one of The Gardens’ founders) is a beautiful and inspiring focal point, with thousands of rose bushes of many varieties blooming from spring through fall.